CCRGeneticsBranch/ervTelescope/README.md

 # Running

-Add all compressed RNA-seq fastq files to be run with extenntions _R1.fastq.gz and _R2.fastq.gz Either file or symlink would work
+Create a folder fastq and add all compressed RNA-seq fastq files to be run with extenntions _R1.fastq.gz and _R2.fastq.gz

+Either file or symlink would work

-To run the pipeline use commands bash run, results might take upto a few days to finish runnnning
+To run the pipeline use commands "bash run", results might take upto a few days to finish runnnning